 There is a review each year, which takes into account updated membership information and updated assumptions.
-The reviews at 31 March 2023 and 31 March 2022 showed the funding level, using the expected investment returns, had reduced to 101.1% and 98.3% respectively.
+The reviews at 31 March 2024 and 31 March 2023 showed the funding level, using the expected investment returns, had reduced to 99.0% and 101.1% respectively.
 The funding level is also calculated as if the assets were invested in Government bonds.
-On that basis the funding levels were lower, being 99.2% at 31 March 2023 and 96.4% at 31 March 2022.
+On that basis the funding levels were lower, being 99.2% at 31 March 2024 and 99.2% at 31 March 2023.
+The vested benefits ratio results are set out below.